V-Sekai/manuals/docs/decisions/template.md

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

-[Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams]
+[Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams]

 ## Positive Consequences <!-- optional -->